gouttegd/grainyhead/docs/install.rst

 ========================

-Once installed, GrainyHead may be invoked from the command line by calling the ``grh`` program.
+Once installed, GrainyHead may be invoked from the command line by calling the ``grainyhead`` program.
 You can check whether it has been installed correctly by running the following command:

 .. code-block:: console